william-vw/fun3/README.md

 - If the clause term is a bnode, it is simply treated as a universal variable.

 # TODO
-to_py: accept data paths (instead of just strings) unbound universals being returned duplicate statements being returned
+unbound universals being returned duplicate statements being returned